We’ll begin with this definition from an actual respected dictionary:

 Turing Machines are not the only model of what we think of as computation (though they might be the most famous).
 Other models that have been created include:

 Some have equivalent “computability and recognition power” as Turing Machines, while others do not.
 But none have greater computing power!
-What do we mean by “computability and recognition power”?
-That’s the domain of our next theory, computability theory.
+But wait, why not?
+That’s the domain of our next theory—computability theory.

 Now for our next philosophical question.
 Can every function be represented as a string of symbols that we can process with a machine?
 In other words, is there a program for every function?

-It turns out that the answer to this is no.
+It turns out that the answer is no.

-There exist functions that cannot be computed by a computing machine.
+There exist functions that cannot be computed by any computing machine.

 Hey, this is philosophically interesting.

-A function $f$ is computable if and only if a there exists a Turing Machine that outputs $f(x)$ for any input $x$.
+A function $f$ is computable if and only if there exists a Turing Machine that outputs $f(x)$ when started on input $x$.

 Remember that Universal Turing Machine briefly mentioned above?
 It is “universal” because it can simulate any Turing Machine.
 If the Church-Turing Thesis is true, it’s really universal: it can compute any computable function.